 - Alternative Modes of Travel The MPO funds projects that provide people with transportation options other than single-occupancy vehicles (SOVs).
-Alternative modes to SOVs include transit, bicycling, walking, and carpooling. - Reduction of Vehicle-Miles of Travel and Roadway Congestion The MPO funds projects that reduce the need to drive and ease roadway congestion, therefore reducing emissions through its Community Transportation/Parking/Clean Air and Mobility Program. - Alternative Fuel Sources The MPO funds the use of alternative fuel sources, which can release less GHG emissions than traditional fossil fuels. - Smart Growth Policies The MPO promotes Smart Growth Policies through its project selection criteria. - Public Outreach The MPO can also help by educating the public through its many avenues of outreach and by supporting future federal and state programs that reduce GHG emissions.
+Alternative modes to SOVs include transit, bicycling, walking, and carpooling. - Reduction of Vehicle-Miles of Travel and Roadway Congestion The MPO funds projects that reduce the need to drive and ease roadway congestion, therefore reducing emissions through its Community Transportation/Parking/Clean Air and Mobility Program. - Alternative Fuel Sources The MPO funds the use of alternative fuel sources, which can release less GHG than traditional fossil fuels. - Smart Growth Policies The MPO promotes Smart Growth Policies through its project selection criteria.

+Public Outreach - The MPO can also help by educating the public through its many avenues of outreach and by supporting future federal and state programs that reduce GHG emissions.

-3.4 Documenting the MPO's Greenhouse Gas Reduction for GreenDOT Implementation
+Documenting the MPO's Greenhouse Gas Reduction for GreenDOT Implementation

 MassDOT coordinated with MPOs and regional planning agency (RPA) staffs to implement GHG tracking and evaluate development of each MPO's 2012 LRTPs, which were adopted in September 2011.
-This collaboration has continued for the MPO's 2016 LRTPs and 2016-19 TIPs.
+This collaboration has continued for the MPOs' 2016 LRTPs and 2016-19 TIPs.
 Working together, MassDOT and the MPOs have attained the following milestones:

-- Modeling and projecting long-range GHG statewide emissions that result from the transportation sector before the final LRTP is endorsed.
+- MassDOT and the Boston MPO are in the process of modeling and projecting long-range GHG statewide emissions that result from the transportation sector.
 Using the Boston Region MPO's regional travel demand model and the statewide travel demand model for the remainder of the state, GHG emissions will be projected for 2020 no-build and build conditions, and for 2040 no-build and build conditions.
-The results of this modeling will be available before this LRTP is endorsed, and MPO staff will present the results to the MPO prior to a vote on endorsement. - All of the MPOs will include GHG emission reduction projections in their LRTPs, along with a discussion of climate change and a statement of MPO support for reducing GHG emissions as a regional goal.
+The results of this modeling will be available in a separate statewide air quality report at the end of August 2015.
+MPO staff will present the results to the MPO once it is completed. - All of the MPOs will include a discussion of climate change and a statement of MPO support for reducing GHG emissions as a regional goal.

-The Boston Region MPO and MassDOT, using the Boston Region MPO and the statewide travel demand models, will provide the Boston Region MPO with statewide estimates of CO2 emissions based on the collective list of all recommended projects in all the Massachusetts LRTPs combined (and supplemented by CO2 emission-reduction results for smaller, "off-model" projects supplied by the MPO).
+The Boston Region MPO and MassDOT will provide the Boston Region MPO with statewide estimates of CO2 emissions based on the collective list of all recommended projects in all the Massachusetts LRTPs combined (and supplemented by CO, emissionreduction results for smaller, "off-model" projects supplied by the MPO).
 Emissions will be estimated using the new MOVES 2014 model, and will incorporate the latest planning assumptions including updated socio-economic projections for the Commonwealth.

-The project mix from this, and all other LRTPs-modeled for both 2020 and 2040 using a build versus no-build analysis to determine CO2 emissions attributed to all MPO's mix of projects and smart-growth land-use assumptions-is expected to show a neutral shift toward meeting the statewide greenhouse gas emissions reduction goal of 25 percent less than 1990 levels by the year 2020, and 80 percent below 1990 levels by 2050.
+The project mix from this, and all other LRTPs-modeled for both 2020 and 2040 using a build versus no-build analysis to determine CO2 emissions attributed to all MPOs' mix of projects and smart-growth land-use assumptions-is expected to show a neutral shift toward meeting the statewide greenhouse gas emissions reduction goal of 25 percent less than 1990 levels by the year 2020, and 80 percent below 1990 levels by 2050.
 The reason for the anticipated neutral shift is that early indicators have shown that major infrastructure projects, both individually and collectively, would not trigger a significant change in GHG emission levels.

-Working closely with MassDOT, the Boston Region MPO-via its planning activities-continues to make progress toward meeting the GHG reductions targets and complying with the GWSA's requirements.
+Working closely with MassDOT, the Boston Region MPO-via its planning activities continues to make progress toward meeting the GHG reductions targets and complying with the GWSA's requirements.
 As part of this activity, the MPO will provide further public information on the topic and continue to advocate for steps needed to accomplish the MPO's and Commonwealth's goals.